officiallysingh/spring-boot-problem-handler/README.md

   }
 }
 ```
-Respective codes for corresponding attribute can be copied and message can be specified for same in `properties` file.
+Respective codes for corresponding attribute can be copied, and a message can be specified for the same in `properties` file.

 > [!NOTE]
 > `org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException` i.e. fully qualified name of exception is the [*Error key*](https://github.com/officiallysingh/spring-boot-problem-handler#error-key) in above case.